adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## How do I build a library like this?

 To explain how to build a library that conforms to the Real Progressive Enhancement would likely require a book of its own.
-Fortunately, Peter Michaux's article *Cross-Browser Widgets* [[7](#ref7)] provides a walkthrough.
-However, *this* article wouldn't be complete without a short example of its own.
+Fortunately, Peter Michaux's article *Cross-Browser Widgets* [[7](#ref7)] provides a detailed walkthrough.
+However, *this* article wouldn't be complete without a short example of its own would it?

 This example will also demonstrate that Progressive Enhancement is not a drag in the way of "having to support old irrelevant browsers".
 Quite the opposite in-fact.
-The meaning of "dropping support for..." changes to "degrades gracefully in...".
+The meaning of "dropping support for &hellip;" changes to "degrades gracefully in &hellip;".
 You also get to determine an appropriate degradation point suitable for your project.

 	// library.js
 	var lib = {};

-	// Note: use isHostMethod - Peter's article covers this if(document.documentElement.classList.add) {
+	// Note: use isHostMethod (Citations cover this) if(document.documentElement.classList.add) {
 		lib.addClass = function(el, className) {
 			return el.classList.add(className);